Luzia Inglês Van-Dúnem: Biography

 Van-Dúnem was born in Luanda, Angola, on 11 January 1948 and is the daughter of the Methodist minister, Guilherme Inglês.
-In 1961 Inglês was assassinated by colonial forces in the aftermath of the March 15 uprising.
-Her mother died shortly afterwards and she and her sisters joined the Movimento Popular de Libertação de Angola (MPLA; People’s Liberation Movement of Angola).
-From 1964 to 1967 she was in Kinshasa and Brazzaville with the MPLA; in Brazzaville, she undertook military training.
-In 1968 she travelled to the former Soviet Union for telecommunications training.
+In 1961, Inglês was assassinated by colonial forces in the aftermath of the 15 March uprising.
+Her mother died shortly afterwards, and she and her sisters joined the Movimento Popular de Libertação de Angola (MPLA; People’s Liberation Movement of Angola).
+From 1964 to 1967, she was in Kinshasa and Brazzaville with the MPLA; in Brazzaville, she undertook military training.
+In 1968, she travelled to the Soviet Union for telecommunications training.
 In 1973, she became head of the Communications Station in Cassamba.
 During Angola's War of Independence, Van-Dúnem was a radio broadcaster in the 2nd and 3rd military political regions.
-From 1976 to 1991 she was in charge of the Commander-in-Chief of the Angola Armed Forces' communications centre.
+From 1976 to 1991, she was in charge of the Commander-in-Chief of the Angola Armed Forces' communications centre.

-Van-Dúnem married Afonso Van-Dúnem M'binda, a former Angolan ambassador to the United Nations (UN) and they had four children.
+Van-Dúnem married Afonso Van-Dúnem M'binda, a former Angolan ambassador to the United Nations (UN), and they had four children.
 Whilst M'binda was appointed ambassador in 1991, Van-Dúnem also worked for the UN and coordinated the African Women's Group.
-In 1999, Van-Dúnem was elected Secretary-General of the Organização Mulher Angolana (OMA), which is the women's branch of political party, the People's Movement for the Liberation of Angola (MPLA), and was re-elected in 2005.
+In 1999, Van-Dúnem was elected Secretary-General of the Organização da Mulher Angolana (OMA), which is the women's branch of political party, the People's Movement for the Liberation of Angola (MPLA), and was re-elected in 2005.
 In 2008 she was elected to the Angolan parliament, in the first elections since 1992.
 A champion of women's rights, she was a key proponent of the introduction of a law which meant that at least 30% of the proposed individuals on a political party's lists have to be women.
 This has increased the representation of women in parliament and at the 2008 election, women made up 36% of elected members.

 In 2014, she became the first Angolan woman to be promoted to the post of General Officer of the Angolan Armed Forces; the promotion was decreed by President José Eduardo dos Santos.
 In the 2017 general elections, Van-Dúnem was elected deputy from Angola by the National Electoral Circle.
-In 2020 she was elected Regional Secretary of the Pan-African Women's Organization (OPM).
+In 2020,she was elected Regional Secretary of the Pan-African Women's Organization (OPM).